 Treatment For Addiction With Alcohol Use Disorder

 In 2017, roughly 6.5% of adults diagnosed with alcohol use disorder received treatment for the addiction.
 The total number of people diagnosed with alcohol use disorder in 2017 was 14.1 million people.
 Mental illness statistics may not show the whole picture, as many people who are diagnosed with an addiction do not seek treatment right away.
-While those who are in treatment may be diagnosed with a mental illness, it can be difficult to determine how many people have an addiction and secondary mental illness going on.
+While those who are in treatment may receive a mental illness diagnosis, it can be difficult to determine how many people have an addiction and secondary mental illness going on.
 Treatment can help:

 - Determine if there is an underlying mental illness and what needs to be treated